If you have a complaint please contact us with details.

 - We will then investigate your complaint.
 This will normally involve passing your complaint to our Complaints Handling Partner, Rod Bird, who will review your matter file and speak to the member of staff who acted for you.

-- Rod Bird will then let you have a more detailed letter responding to the points you have raised within fourteen days of the acknowledgement letter.
+- Rod Bird will then let you have a more detailed letter responding to the points you have raised within twenty-one days of the acknowledgement letter.

 - At this stage, if you are still not satisfied you should contact us again and we will then arrange a meeting with you at our offices in an attempt to reach a conclusion or if a meeting is not possible you can respond to the comments made in our letter and ask us to review the matter.